-Recently, Chris Flaherty (see right) @VietecHeating on Twitter) wrote a great and heartfelt article on LinkedIn regarding the skills shortage in the plumbing industry; it’s here.
+Recently, Chris Flaherty (@VietecHeating on Twitter) wrote a great and heartfelt article on LinkedIn regarding the skills shortage in the plumbing industry; it’s here.

 My personal summary of its 2 root causes is thus:

 – pay is so poor that people do not see it as attractive enough to enter

 – entry training is so poor that good pay is difficult to justify.
 In other words, if we pay peanuts we get monkeys!

 Whilst he is without doubt correct, ‘I’ feel that ‘trades’ have historically been an easy target for a, perhaps unconscious, media witch hunt that has had serious long term consequences.